Ackee-Blockchain/wake/docs/testing-framework/accounts-and-addresses.md

 #### Signing structured messages

-Using `account.sign_structured(message)` it is possible to sign structured messages.
+Using `account.sign_structured(message)` it is possible to sign structured messages:

 ```python
 from wake.testing import *